sanderdlm/mono/README.md

 When developing, you can disable this mode by passing `false` as the second argument to the Mono constructor.
 This will show the actual error messages and allow you to use `dump` inside your Twig templates.

 ## Folder structure & project setup

+Getting started with a new project is fast.
+Follow these steps:

 1. Create a new folder for your project.
 2. Run `composer require sanderdlm/mono`.